AntonioFasano/BloomR/README.md

 __No Extra Licensing Restrictions__

-BloomR itself is open source and it is based on the public APIs released by  Bloomberg ([Bloomberg Open API](http://www.openbloomberg.com/open-api/)) and by [Thomson Reuters](https://developers.thomsonreuters.com/eikon-data-apis/).
-This means that the same  licensing terms of your Bloomberg Professional Service and Thomson Reuters Eikon service apply to data when you work with it.
+BloomR itself is free/libre, open source  software and it is based on the public APIs released by  Bloomberg ([Bloomberg Open API](http://www.openbloomberg.com/open-api/)) and by [Refinitiv](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api).
+This means that the same  licensing terms of your Bloomberg Professional Service and Refinitiv Eikon service apply to data when you work with it.

-BloomR Versions
+BloomR Editions
 -------------

 BloomR comes in three versions.

 __BloomR Core__ is based on R standard GUI.
 It is light and convenient to run scripts on the data terminals.

-__BloomR BRemacs__  features also a sophisticated editor (based on Emacs) for writing and executing scripts and interactive code.
+__BloomR Lab__  features also a sophisticated editor (based on Emacs) for writing and executing scripts and interactive code.

-__BloomR Studio__  Like BloomR BRemacs, but adds a minimal LaTeX (MiKTeX) distribution, which allows to generate both HTML and PDF reports from financial data feeds.
+__BloomR Studio__  Like BloomR BRemacs, but adds a basic LaTeX (MiKTeX) distribution, which allows to generate both HTML and PDF reports from financial data feeds.

 What's new
 ----------

-### BloomR Casta Diva (1.4.*)
+### BloomR Lakmé (1.5.*)

-Improvements over Turandot version:

-This release is a major update with significant changes.

-Now both Bloomberg and Thomson Reuters Eikon are supported.

-Bloomberg interface is now based on Rblpapi.
-BloomR comes in two versions *BloomR Core* and *BloomR BRemacs*.
-The latter implements an editor based on Emacs.

-__read.xlx__

-`read.xlx` joins the family.
-With this function you can read Excel xlsx workbook sheets into R data frames.
-Some features are:

-* It can import all, one, or a selection of sheets, where specific sheets are requested by means of their name.
-* Instead of importing all the sheets' cells, it can import only those comprised in a named range.
-* It can distinguish between cells formatted as numbers, percent, text and dates,
-* Date cells are recognised  whatever the language locale.
-* Blank (visual) lines are detected and automatically removed from the data frame, unless you want to keep them.
-* The filter is not based on any external engine and does not requires Excel to be installed at all.
-It's pure R code, so you can read xlsx files on Linux systems.

-See xlx.help.html, or [xlx.help.pdf](https://github.com/AntonioFasano/BloomR/blob/master/xlx.help.pdf?raw=true) user manual for more.

-The new version of the BloomR manual for lecturers (in slide format) is coming soon.
+New edition system: Core, Lab, Studio

+Added a mini Perl to improve the cropping.

+Switched from Thomson Reuters to Refinitiv Eikon.

+Bug fix: Fixed conflicts in plyr:::rbind.

 Documentation
 -------------

 Find in your BloomR directory the subdirectory `help` intended for learning and reference material.
-For a self-paced introduction,  download _BloomR Classroom Companion_ from the [latest BloomR release](https://github.com/AntonioFasano/BloomR/releases/latest).
+The new version of the BloomR manual for lecturers (in slide format) is coming soon.

 Start to get results in BloomR immediately